-This paper studies the extent to which public nonfinancial firms in the United States are concerned about future covenant violations.
+This paper sheds light on the extent to which public non-financial firms in the United States are concerned about future covenant violations and investigates the real effects of these concerns.
 Applying textual analysis to earnings call transcripts, I construct a novel measure of covenant concerns by distinguishing between discussions of covenants that relate to the future as opposed to the past or present.
-Covenant concerns rise significantly during recessions, covary asymmetrically with earnings growth, and predict a higher risk of violating covenants in the next quarter.
-Firms that are concerned about future violations significantly reduce their investments, debt issuance, and equity payouts.
-The reduction in investments associated with concerns about future violations is twice as large as the reduction due to actual violations.
+Covenant discussions rise prior to actual violations, indicating that firms anticipate violations to some extent before they occur.
+At the aggregate level, covenant concerns increase during recessions even among firms that do not violate their covenants.
+At the firm-level, covenant concerns rise when earnings fall and when within-firm credit risk increases.
+Firms that are concerned about covenants significantly reduce their investment, debt, and equity financing activities.
+Investment responds strongly to covenant concerns even after controlling for standard measures of investment opportunities and are large relative to the effects of actual violations.

-\Department of Economics, Columbia University. email: ht2467@columbia.edu.
+^{}Department of Economics, Columbia University. email: ht2467@columbia.edu.
 I am grateful to my advisors Stephanie Schmitt-Grohé, Jesse Schreger, and Martín Uribe for their invaluable guidance and support.
 I have also benefited from discussions with Simona Abis, Elena Afanasyeva, Levent Altinoglu, Jose Berrospide, Matt Darst, Martsella Davitaya, Bora Durdu, Matthieu Gomez, Émilien Gouin-Bonenfant, Harrison Hong, Anni Isojärvi, Jennifer La'O, Eugene Larsen-Hallock, Harry Mamaysky, Shruti Mishra, Noémie Pinardon-Touati, José Scheinkman, Chaehee Shin, David Rappoport, Tim Schmidt-Eisenlohr, Skander Van den Heuvel, Sergio Villalvazo, Mengxue Wang, Shang-Jin Wei, Xiao Xu, Molin Zhong, as well as seminar participants at Columbia University and the Federal Reserve Board.
 I thank Thomas Griffin for sharing data, and acknowledge the generous financial support of Columbia University's Program for Economic Research.